Audits

 The results CSV is returned in pipe form.
 To view in an app like Google Sheets, use a custom separator on import.

-Currently, Single Origin outputs groups of queries that are exact matches, as well as some metadata on the groups.
+Currently, Single Origin outputs groups of queries that are EXACT

 Group Results